ishine/DualCodec/README.md

 trainer.batch_size=3 \
 data.segment_speech.segment_length=24000
 ```
-This trains from scratch a 12hz_v1 model with a training batch size of 3. (typically you need larger batch sizes)
+This trains from scratch a 12hz_v1 model with a training batch size of 3. (typically you need larger batch sizes like 10)

 To finetune a 25Hz_V1 model:
 ```bash